Deep Plane Facelift vs Traditional Facelift, Understanding the Differences

 In short

-The traditional facelift (SMAS technique) tightens the skin and the underlying musculoaponeurotic layer separately.
-It produces a good outcome on the lower face and neck, with an average longevity of 7 to 10 years.
+The traditional facelift (SMAS technique) stretches the skin and the musculoaponeurotic layer separately.
+It offers good results on the oval of the face and neck, with an average longevity of 7 to 10 years.

 The deep plane is technically more demanding and is not always the best choice for every patient.
 The preoperative consultation remains the decisive step in choosing.